 It is interesting that Berlin does pretty well in terms of being a digital nomad destination, in comparison to Germany in general, which only ranks 53rd (out of 68 countries) according to the Digital Life Abroad report.
 The country is ranked 25th out of the 26 ranked European countries and simultaneously ranking twice in the bottom 10 and twice nearly in the bottom 10.

-Berlin is at the moment ranked 6th in the Nomad List.
+Berlin is at the moment ranked 20th in the Nomad List.
 Note that the list changes all the time, but given the fact that currently almost 1350 cities are listed, this is still very impressive and likely to not change too much due to climate or season.
 The list describes the city as very walkable, LGBT friendly, having warm summers and offering high-speed Internet.
 Especially the latter is interesting, given the country’s overall performance is considered bad in this field.
-The Digital Nomad Index however considers the city’s high-speed as mediocre.
+The Digital Nomad Index, however, considers the city’s high-speed as mediocre.
 This index puts Berlin on a comfortable 21st position overall.
 The city performs especially well in the category “startups” (6th).

 Berlin city brand